Follow this guide to find essential information for traveling to Taiwan.

 It’s also great because the typhoon season’s over, so you don’t have to worry about that.

 If you want to avoid holiday tourists, adhere to the following tip.
 Keep the date October 10th in mind because that’s Taiwan’s National Day.
-Otherwise, you will have dodged most of Taiwan’s holidays, school and college classes will have started.

 Best of all, when flying in October, you’ll avoid flying during the peak summer season.
 You’ll also dodge the holiday season (November and December), giving you the best deal on your tickets.